awsdocs/aws-cloud9-user-guide/doc_source/sample-dotnetcore.md

    If successful, the \.NET Core 2 SDK version number is displayed, with additional usage information\.

-1. If you no longer want to keep the \.NET Core 2 SDK file in your environment, you can delete it as follows\.
+1. If you no longer want to keep the \.NET Core 2 SDK installer script in your environment, you can delete it as follows\.

    ```
-   rm dotnet-sdk-2.1.200-linux-x64.tar.gz
+   rm dotnet-install.sh
    ```

 ## Step 2: Create a \.NET Core Console Application Project<a name="sample-dotnetcore-app"></a>